-This marks the 10th annual edition for our Greater Toronto's Top Employers competition, which has become a benchmark in the Greater Toronto Area for workplace best-practices.
+This year marks the 17th annual edition for our Greater Toronto's Top Employers competition, which has become the benchmark in the Greater Toronto Area for workplace best-practices.
 Like the metropolitan area it represents, the competition has become exceptionally strong and competitive — so much so that, for Toronto-area employers, the minimum scores to secure a place on the GTA list routinely rank among the highest in the nation.
 Our 2023 winners were announced on December 9, 2022 in a special magazine in The Globe and Mail.
 For more background on this year's competition, read the press release issued on the announcement date.

-Once again this year, our team of editors have evaluated employers on eight criteria: (1) physical workplace; (2) work atmosphere and social; (3) health, financial and family benefits; (4) vacation and time-off; (5) employee communications; (6) performance management; (7) training and skills development; and (8) community involvement.
-These criteria have remained the same since the competition’s inception and are the same criteria used to judge our national winners.
+Each year, the winners are evaluated on the same eight criteria as our national competition: (1) workplace; (2) work atmosphere and social; (3) health, financial and family benefits; (4) vacation and time-off; (5) employee communications; (6) performance management; (7) training and skills development; and (8) community involvement.

-From the official announcement magazine for Greater Toronto's Top Employers (2016), published on December 8, 2015 in The Globe and Mail.
+This story appeared in the official announcement magazine for Greater Toronto's Top Employers (2023), published on December 9, 2022, in The Globe and Mail.
+Used with permission.

 - Accenture Inc.

 - ADP Canada Co.

 - Amazon Canada

 - Aviva Canada Inc.